-That’s all there is to remember when you’re making memes for marketing.
+That’s all there is to remember when you’re using meme marketing.
 Just make sure you resist the temptation to go overboard.

-Publish memes sparingly for marketing.
+Publish memes sparingly as part of your marketing strategy.
 Posting a marketing meme every day can make it seem like you’re trying too hard to get the attention of your audience.

 Ready to Use Memes for Brand Promotions?

-All you need is to follow the latest trends and understand what your audience finds funny.
+All you need is to follow the latest trends, the latest memes, and understand what your audience finds funny.
 You can use design tools to add your brand’s name, slogan, or product in the trending memes.

-In which other ways can you gain traction by marketing with memes?
+In which other ways can you gain traction with marketing memes?
 Please share your views in the comments section below.